 White Water (also known as Clean Water).
 White water damage does not pose a substantial health concern.
 The most common instances of white water damage are caused by overflowing sinks, leaking appliances, or burst pipes.
 This is also the easiest category of water damage to fix.

 Grey Water.
 Grey water comes from a source that may cause sickness when exposed to or consumed.
 This may be water from a toilet bowl, or other sources that have been exposed to relatively mild chemicals or toxins.
-Grey water should be treated with caution and needs to be handled quickly and safely by a professional.
+Grey water should be treated with caution, and needs to be handled quickly and safely by a professional.

 Black Water.
 The third and most serious type of water source is black water.
 While not necessarily black in color, black water is completely unsanitary.
-Generally, water from any type of flooding, be it river/rain water or seawater, is classified as black water and contains harmful bacteria.
+Generally water from any type of flooding, be it river/rain water or seawater, is classified as black water and contains harmful bacteria.

 It may be difficult to tell by looking at it whether water damage is the result of clean, grey, or black water.
 For that reason you should always contact a qualified water damage repair contractor to assess the situation.